About the Test

 Purpose of the test

-A lithium test is used to evaluate the concentration of lithium in the blood.
-Knowing how much lithium is in the blood is important for diagnosing lithium poisoning and monitoring the health of people who take lithium as a medical treatment for bipolar disorder and other mental health conditions.
+A lithium test is used to evaluate the concentration of the drug in the blood.
+Knowing how much is in the blood is important for diagnosing lithium poisoning and monitoring your health if you take lithium as a medical treatment for bipolar disorder and other mental health conditions.

-Diagnosis is the process of finding the cause of symptoms.
-A lithium test can confirm if a person has lithium poisoning, also known as lithium toxicity.
+A lithium test can confirm if you have lithium poisoning, also known as lithium toxicity.
 The test can also determine the severity of lithium poisoning.

-Monitoring is tracking health changes over time and in response to treatment.
-In patients receiving treatment with lithium, doctors check lithium levels to establish a proper dose of the drug.
+Lithium testing can also be used to monitor health changes over time and see how you respond to treatment.
+If you’re receiving treatment with lithium, doctors may check your levels to establish a proper dose of the drug.

 Lithium levels in the blood must be within a certain range to effectively manage symptoms of bipolar disorder and other mental health conditions.
 This is called a therapeutic range or therapeutic window.